rafaelmsales27/eevee-dex-php/README.md

 ## Installation

 1. Clone the repository:    `git clone https://github.com/your-username/eevee-dex.git`
-2. Install the required dependencies:    `pip install -r requirements.txt`
-3. Run the web application: `flask run`
+2. Initiate docker container:    `docker-compose up`
+3. Set up MySQLi library: Run the command `docker-php-ext-install mysqli` on the docker image terminal and restart the container to apply changes.

 ## Usage

 1. Open the web application in your browser.
-2. Browse through the pokemon Index to view pokemon entries.
+2. Browse through the Poké-dex Index to view pokemon entries.
 3. Click on individual pokemon entries to see detailed information, including pictures, descriptions, and additional data.
-4. Use the search functionality to find specific pokemon by name or other criteria.
+4. Use the search functionality to find specific pokemon by name.

 ## Features

-- [ ] Comprehensive index of pokemon entries.
+- [x] Comprehensive index of pokemon entries.
 - [x] Display of pokemon pictures, weight and height.
   - [ ] Display evolutions
   - [x] Display type
+    - [x] Add style to types.
+  - [x] Add pagination.
 - [x] Search functionality to find specific pokemon by name or id.
 <!--  - [ ] Search by type -->
 <!--  - [ ] Search by habitat -->
 - [ ] Allow users to register and have favorite pokemon.
 - [ ] Allow password change.
-- [ ] Add style to types.

 <!-- - [ ] Have pokemon news section linked to pokemon official news -->

 ## Contributing